-On each of those trips, I learned a great deal about what was working, (and what wasn’t) where the real problems were, and got a lot of suggestions on how to fix problem areas.
+On each of those trips, I learned a great deal about what was working, (and what wasn't) where the real problems were, and got a lot of suggestions on how to fix problem areas.
 Plus, as an added bonus, I got to go out and put my hands on real live aircraft and do some honest work.
+Slow, but honest.
+We also did this in our component overhaul shops and on the hangar floor.
 The repair station seemed to have a life of its own, and was forever evolving.
 If you didn’t completely immerse yourself in the system, you would occasionally bump up against a surprise, sometimes a good one, sometimes a bad one.

 But I don't have time

 But, you say.
 I don't have time to go to the field or to the hangar floor.
 Yes you do.
 No, you say, I’m too important; this place will fall apart if I’m not here.
 No it won’t.